“How To Quit Your Job and Travel The World!” – Plenty of travel bloggers.

 Follow your dreams if you can

 I think it’s great that so many people follow their dreams and travel this world.
 It’s something I would always support, whether you are a friend or a stranger.
 Also, I am a travel blogger myself and share articles and photos on my social media channels with lots of inspiration for fellow travellers.
-But perhaps we all should be a bit more aware that it’s not always that simple.
+But perhaps we all should be a bit more aware (me too!) that it’s not always that simple.
 This world can be fully explored by a privileged part of the whole population.
 Unfortunately there are so many out there that don’t even get this opportunity.
-Please don’t think you’re better than anyone, because you are well-traveled and others aren’t.
+Please don’t think you’re better than anyone, because you are well-travelled and others aren’t.

-Before I traveled extensively, I also thought that everybody could travel if they really wanted to.
+Before I travelled extensively, I also thought that everybody could travel if they really wanted to.
 Probably because those in my environment, mostly educated people, can travel if they want.
 One thing traveling taught me is that this definitely is not the case.

 Even though I have worked hard to travel, I am so lucky that I could even get a job.
 To save up money, I lived with my sister and didn’t have to pay any rent.
 It’s not as if every person has this option.
 Nobody paid for my travels but me, but there are many more factors than hard work to take into consideration.
 Never in my life has any Visa been rejected and I never had much trouble to land a job – even though it might not always be the first job I wanted.
 There were possibilities for me and I took them.
 Others might not have any chances to take.